Jakobeha/devolve-ui.js/README.md

 ### Implementation

 devolve-ui has minimal dependencies and is lightweight relative to React.
-It is open source so you can [read the code  m yourself](https://github.com/Jakobeha/devolve-ui/tree/master/src)
+It is open source so you can [read the code yourself](https://github.com/Jakobeha/devolve-ui/tree/master/src)

 #### Rendering